Efficacy of a Tumor Necrosis Factor Inhibitor in Chronic Low-Back Pain With Modic Type 1 Changes: A Randomized Controlled Trial

 Beschreibung

-Zusammenfassung:The efficacy of TNF inhibitors for treating chronic low back pain with Modic changes is uncertain.
-This study investigated the superiority of infliximab over placebo in patients with Modic changes type 1.
-In this multicenter, randomized, triple-blind, placebo-controlled trial, patients aged 18-65 with moderate to severe chronic low back pain and Modic changes type 1 were enrolled from five Norwegian public hospitals between January 2019 and October 2022.
+Zusammenfassung:The efficacy of tumor necrosis factor inhibitors for treating chronic low-back pain with Modic changes is uncertain.
+This study investigated the superiority of infliximab over placebo in patients with Modic type 1 changes.
+In this multicenter, randomized, triple-blind, placebo-controlled trial, patients aged 18 to 65 years with moderate to severe chronic low-back pain and Modic type 1 changes were enrolled from five Norwegian public hospitals between January 2019 and October 2022.
 Participants were randomly assigned to four intravenous infusions of 5 mg/kg infliximab or placebo.
-The primary outcome was difference in change in the Oswestry Disability Index (ODI) score from baseline to 5 months.
-Secondary outcomes included changes in low back pain intensity, disability, and health-related quality of life.
+The primary outcome was difference in change in the Oswestry Disability Index (ODI) score from baseline to five months.
+Secondary outcomes included changes in low-back pain intensity, disability, and health-related quality of life.
 A linear mixed model was used for efficacy analyses.
-128 patients (mean age 43 years, 65.6% women) participated (64 in each group).
+A total of 128 patients (mean age 43 years, 65.6% women) participated (64 in each group).
 All patients who received at least one dose of the allocated infusion were included in the primary analyses.
-The average ODI score change was -7.0 (9.7) in the infliximab group and -6.4 (10.4) in the placebo group.
-The difference in the ODI change between the two groups was 1.3 ODI points (95% CI, -2.1 to 4.6; p= 0.45).
+The average ODI score (±SD) change was -7.0 (±9.7) in the group who received infliximab and -6.4 (±10.4) in the group who received placebo.
+The difference in the ODI score change between the two groups was 1.3 ODI points (95% confidence interval -2.1 to 4.6, P = 0.45).
 Analyses showed no effect of infliximab compared to placebo on secondary outcomes.
 Adverse event rates were similar between groups.
-Infliximab did not demonstrate superiority over placebo in reducing pain-related disability in patients with moderate to severe chronic low back pain with Modic changes type 1 at 5 months.
+Infliximab did not demonstrate superiority over placebo in reducing pain-related disability in patients with moderate to severe chronic low-back pain with Modic type 1 changes at five months.

 2326-5205